Kings Cross to Liverpool Street via 13 stations walk

 - Just beyond the Lido Cafe is the Serpentine Lido, where you can swim in the summer months.

-- The Lido was created in the 1930s, when swimming in the open air were all the rage, though I have read (I cannot now remember where) that in Victorian times men and boys used to bathe in the lake before midday, with respectable ladies for this reason keeping out of the park until the afternoon.
+- The Lido was created in the 1930s, when swimming in the open air was all the rage, though I have read (I cannot now remember where) that in Victorian times men and boys used to bathe in the lake before midday, with respectable ladies for this reason keeping out of the park until the afternoon.
 The entrance to the Lido is in the small building on the right just beyond the cafe, and it is open from late May to September from 10am to 5pm.
 The water is obviously not chlorinated, but it is aerated, and is judged to meet bathing water standards even for children.
-(Nevertheless, the author prefers not to keep his face firmly above water when swimming there...).
+(Nevertheless, the author prefers to keep his face firmly above water when swimming there...).
 You have the surreal experience of ducks and swans gliding serenely past you (or perhaps not so serenely: one imagines they are bit annoyed to have to share the lake with us).
 There is also a Serpentine Swimming Club, whose members are allowed to swim here year round from 5am to 9.30am: swimming in the Serpentine is otherwise against regulations when the Lido is closed.

 - In winter, or after hours in summer, the gates of the Lido are open and you can walk through it along the lakeside.
 At other times you have to skirt round to the right of it on a path.
 Either way, beyond the Lido follow the edge of the lake to its end.